started playing folk music in the 60's while at Notre Dame College in

 - Sang guide vocals for Toshiba EMI karoke recordings (Elvis, Pat Boone, Bros 4,etc) -

 : music composer, singer songwriter, producer, arranger, English language

 : vocals , guitar, keyboard , bass

-Puget Sound Guitar Workshop.
+Puget Sound Guitar Workshop one summer.

 English Instructor - Sanno Junior College, Jiogaoka, Japan.